 Coil(AKA Atomizer) – The metal cylinder inside of your tank where all the magic happens – Basically an element.

 Tank – The glass or metal tank that holds the e-liquid

 Throat Hit– The feeling an vape user experiences when the vapour hits their throat.

-VG – Vegetable Glycerin, one of the main ingredients in e-juice, makes for denser vapour.
+VG – Vegetable Glycerin, one of the main ingredients in e-liquid, makes for denser vapour.

-PG – Propylene Glycol, another main ingredient in e-juice, makes for a stronger throat hit.
+PG – Propylene Glycol, another main ingredient in e-liquid, makes for a stronger throat hit.

 Nicotine – The most addictive substance in the world.